frankaemika/docs/source/libfranka.rst

 * If the **maximum allowed power** is reached, the ``power_limit_violation`` will trigger and will prevent the robot from stopping and engaging the brakes during the control loop.

-* If, using an external controller, you reach the joint or the Cartesian limits you will get a ``joint_velocity_violation`` or a ``cartesian_velocity_violation`` error respectively.
+* If you reach the joint or the Cartesian limits you will get a ``joint_velocity_violation`` or a ``cartesian_velocity_violation`` error respectively.